peteroupc/peteroupc.github.io/random.md

 <a id=Designs_for_PRNGs></a>
 ### Designs for PRNGs

-There are several possible ways to implement a PRNG:
+The following are some ways a PRNG can be implemented:

-1. As an object that uses an internal state and the following methods:
-    - An initializer method that takes a seed and converts it to an internal state.
-This method is called while the PRNG object is being created.
-    - A method that takes no parameters.
-It uses only the internal state to output one or more "random" numbers and update the internal state.
-This method is available after the initializer is called.
-2. As a function that takes a seed and outputs one or more "random" numbers.
-An example is a [**hash function**](#Hash_Functions).
+- As a stateful object that stores an internal state and transforms it each time a "random" number is generated.
+This kind of PRNG is initialized by converting a _seed_ to an internal state.
-3. As a function that takes an internal state and outputs a new internal state and one or more "random" numbers.
-This is how PRNGs can be implemented as so-called "pure functions" in functional programming languages (as in the package `AC-Random` for the Haskell language).
+- As a (stateless) function that transforms an internal state and outputs "random" numbers and the transformed state.
+This design in most often seen in Haskell and other functional programming languages.
-4. As a so-called "splittable" PRNG (Claessen et al., 2013)<sup>[**(49)**](#Note49)</sup> (Schaathun 2015)<sup>[**(50)**](#Note50)</sup> with two functions:
-    - Split: A function that takes an internal state and outputs two or more new internal states.
-    - Generate: A function that takes an internal state and outputs one or more "random" numbers.

-Of the designs just given, the first is _stateful_ and the last three are _stateless_.
+- As a (stateless) "splittable PRNG", further described in my document on [testing PRNGs](https://peteroupc.github.io/randomtest.md).

 <a id=Implementing_New_RNG_APIs></a>
 ### Implementing New RNG APIs